petergcutler/wdinstagram/README.md

 ##WDInstagram

 ### Prompt
-We're going to create a one model Rails CRUD App from scratch.
+We're going to create a one model Sinatra CRUD App from scratch.
 Our model is going to be an Entry.

 An Entry has the following: